Director: Professor Eaton

 550 Organization of Digital and Nonbook Resources (3)

 Using the most current international and national standards for organization of digital and nonbook resources, the course emphasizes not only bibliographic control of these resources for retrieval but also issues relating to subject analysis, standards, access, and other mark-up languages for better retrieval.
 (Lec.
-3) Pre: 505 or permission of instructor.
+3) Pre: 505.

 557 Research and Evaluation in Library and Information Services (3)